Marcus Stoinis: Domestic and T20 career

 In April 2022, he was bought by the Southern Brave for the 2022 season of The Hundred in England.

 In March 2023, he was signed by the San Francisco Unicorns for the first edition of Major League Cricket in the United States.

 In December 2024, he was named as the Melbourne Stars captain for the BBL14 season as the replacement for Glenn Maxwell.

+In 2025, he was bought by the Punjab Kings for the 2025 Indian Premier League.

 International career

 Stoinis made his Twenty20 International debut against England on 31 August 2015.
 His One Day International debut came against the same team on 11 September 2015.
 On 30 January 2017, in his second ODI against New Zealand, Stoinis took three wickets and scored 146 not out.
 This was the highest ODI score from seventh in the batting order by an Australian batsman.
 Stoinis was awarded man of the match, despite his team losing.

 In March 2017, he was added in the Australia Test squad for the third and fourth Tests against India as a replacement for the injured Mitchell Marsh, although he did not play in either match.

 In April 2018, he was awarded a national contract by Cricket Australia for the 2018–19 season.
 In January 2019, he was added to Australia's Test squad for the second Test against Sri Lanka.
 In April 2019, he was named in Australia's squad for the 2019 Cricket World Cup.

 In the 2019 World Cup, after playing the first four games, Stoinis picked up a side strain injury.

 On 16 July 2020, Stoinis was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Stoinis included in the touring party.

 In August 2021, Stoinis was named in Australia's squad for the 2021 ICC Men's T20 World Cup.

 In August 2023, Stoinis was named in Australia's squad for the 2023 Cricket World Cup, where he played 6 matches and was part of the squad, where the Australia team won the World Cup.

-In May 2024, Stoinis was named in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament, where he was instrumental in the tournament, scoring 169 runs at 42.25, and 10 wickets at economy 8.88.
+In May 2024, Stoinis was named in Australia's squad for the 2024 ICC Men's T20 World Cup tournament, where he was instrumental in the tournament, scoring 169 runs at 42.25, and 10 wickets at economy 8.88.

 In February 2025, before the Champions Trophy, Stoinis announced his retirement from ODI cricket.